sayeg84/latticeModels/README.md

 This simulation requires a well built, functioning installation of the Julia Programming Language.

-It also requires the following Julia Packages:
+It also requires the following Julia packages intsalled and functioning:
 * Plots
-* ArgParse
-* Elliptic
+* PlotlyJS

 ## Running